 Interested in the Initiative's Next Generation Leadership Program?
 During the event, current member Holly Rund, human resources and retail manager at Kittelbergers, will share how you can join this peer networking and educational program.

 Already a Next Generation Leadership Program member?
 Plan to stay after the presentation for a faculty-facilitated inter-generational (Now and Next Gen) debriefing session, followed by confidential Next Gen Peer Group sessions.

-Tickets to the workshop are $75 per person and available for purchase online.
-For additional questions about the workshop, please email Paula Essler, Office of the Dean of the School of Business, at email@example.com or call (585) 385-8446.
-Event seating is limited and open to family business owners and successors.
+Tickets to the workshop are $75 per person; event seating is limited and open to family business owners and successors.
+For questions about the workshop, please email Paula Essler, Office of the Dean of the School of Business, at firstname.lastname@example.org or call (585) 385-8446.

 About Brian Reh